Becoming You With Julie

 • 2 tablespoons pumpkin puree

-• 2 tablespoons + 1 teaspoon maple syrup, adjust to taste
+• 2 teaspoons maple syrup, adjust to taste

 • ½ teaspoon pumpkin pie spice, homemade recipe in Notes